trinodb/trino/presto-docs/src/main/sphinx/connector/postgresql.rst

 ====================

-The PostgreSQL connector allows querying and creating tables in an external PostgreSQL database.
-This can be used to join data between different systems like PostgreSQL and Hive, or between two different PostgreSQL instances.
+The PostgreSQL connector allows querying and creating tables in an external `PostgreSQL <https://www.postgresql.org/>`_ database.
+This can be used to join data between different systems like PostgreSQL and Hive, or between different PostgreSQL instances.

 Configuration